SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cache-for-redis.md

 For Azure Cache for Redis, you can collect the following logs and metrics:

 * **Connection logs**.
 These logs contains information about the connections to the cache for security and diagnostic purposes.
 To learn more about the [limitations of connection logging](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-monitor-diagnostic-settings?tabs=basic-standard-premium#prerequisiteslimitations-of-connection-logging) and [schemas](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-monitor-diagnostic-settings?tabs=basic-standard-premium#contents-of-the-connection-logs) collected for Azure Cache for Redis, refer to the Azure documentation.
+* **Activity logs**, provides insight into any subscription-level or management group level events that have occurred in the Azure.
+To learn more, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/activity-log-schema).
 * **Cache Metrics**.
 These metrics are available in [Microsoft.Cache/redis](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-cache-redis-metrics) and [Microsoft.Cache/redisEnterprise](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-cache-redisenterprise-metrics) namespace.
 For more information on supported metrics, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-monitor#list-of-metrics).

 ## Setup